 Sagamihara Kanagawa, Japan Travel Guide

 The train network the backbone of Sagamihara's public transport, rapid and reliable travel.
-Buses, run by Kanagawa Chuo Kotsu (Kanachu Bus), an extensive network of local routes, connecting train stations to residential areas, parks, and other facilities.
+Buses, operated by Kanagawa Chuo Kotsu (Kanachu Bus), a comprehensive system of local routes, connecting train stations to residential areas, parks, and other facilities.

 Trains: JR Yokohama Line, Odakyu Odawara Line, JR Sagami Line, Keio Sagamihara Line.
 Buses: Kanagawa Chuo Kotsu (Kanachu Bus) connects stations to local points of interest.